Bowel cancer symptoms

 In its early stages, bowel cancer may have no symptoms.
-However, many people with bowel cancer experience symptoms.
-These symptoms of bowel cancer may include:
+This is why screening is important to increase the chance of an early diagnosis.
+However, many people with bowel cancer do experience symptoms.
+These can include:

 - blood in the stools or on the toilet paper

 - a change in bowel habit, such as diarrhoea, constipation or smaller, more frequent bowel movements

 - a change in appearance or consistency of bowel movements (e.g. narrower stools or mucus in stools)

 - a feeling of fullness or bloating in the abdomen or a strange sensation in the rectum, often during a bowel movement

 - feeling that the bowel hasn’t emptied completely

 - weakness or fatigue

 - a lump in the rectum or anus